YehoudaSaroussi/EmployeesList/README.md

 # Employees Management System

 The Employees Management System is a full-stack application designed to manage employee records.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on employee data, search employees by email, and view all employees in a tabular format.
+It allows users to perform CRUD (Create, Read, Update) operations on employee data, search employees by email, and view all employees in a tabular format.
 The project is built using a React frontend, a Spring Boot backend, and MySQL as the database.

 ## Features